The Same-Day Funding Cutoff Nobody Tells You About

-If you are still evaluating whether same-day MCA is right for your situation, the same-day business funding page covers the product in full.
+If you are still evaluating whether same-day MCA is right for your situation, the same-day business funding page covers the product in full, and our merchant cash advance page breaks down how the product works.
 This guide assumes you have already made that call and want to remove every operational blocker before you hit submit.

-Same-day funding requires a signed contract to reach the funder before 2:00–3:00 PM Eastern Time.
-Some funders have a hard 2 PM EST cutoff; others extend to 3 PM.
-The exact window varies by funder, but no one is wiring money after that window on the same business day.
+Getting same-day funding requires a signed contract to reach the funder before 2:00–3:00 PM Eastern Time.
+Some funders we work with hold a hard 2 PM ET cutoff, while others stretch to 3 PM.
+The exact window varies, but once it passes, nobody is wiring money that same business day.
+I've watched files that were approved by 10 AM miss the wire because the signed contract didn't come back until 2:15 PM.

 The wire vs. ACH distinction matters here.
-True same-day disbursement is almost always via wire transfer — ACH takes 1–2 business days to settle regardless of when the funder initiates it.
-Even if contracts are signed by noon, if the funder only sends ACH, the funds land the next morning at the earliest.
+True same-day disbursement is almost always via wire transfer.
+ACH takes 1–2 business days to settle regardless of when the funder initiates it.
+Even if contracts are signed by noon, if the funder only sends ACH, then the funds land the next morning at the earliest.

 West Coast timing math

-All funders operate on Eastern Time.
-A West Coast merchant who receives contracts at 1:00 PM Pacific has already missed the window — 1 PM Pacific is 4 PM Eastern.
-The cutoff is Eastern, not local.
+Most funders operate on Eastern Time.
+A West Coast merchant who receives contracts at 1:00 PM Pacific has already missed the window, since that is 4:00 Eastern Time.
+Just remember that the cutoff is Eastern, not local to you.

-The practical target: submit your application in the morning, have all documents ready before 10 AM Eastern, and aim to have contracts signed before noon Eastern if possible.
-Even one hour past the cutoff means next business day.
+The practical target would be to submit your application in the morning, have all documents ready before 10 AM Eastern, and aim to have contracts signed before noon Eastern if possible.
+Even one hour past the cutoff could mean funding gets pushed to the next business day.

 All Owners Need to Be Reachable

 Any owner with 20% or more equity in the business must provide a government-issued photo ID and sign the personal guarantee as part of the contract.
-Personal credit is often pulled as well — soft pull is standard; hard pull varies by funder.
+Personal credit is often pulled as well.
+Soft pull is standard, while hard pull varies by funder.

+I cannot overstate how frequently deals are pushed back or dragged on because one of the owners was unavailable or didn't provide their information from the beginning.
 This is one of the most common same-day killers.
 The silent partner who does not know they need to sign.
 The co-owner who is traveling with no cell service.
 The business partner who refuses to provide a personal guarantee.
-Any of these stops the deal entirely — not delays it, stops it.
+Any of these stops the deal entirely.

 Before you start the application

-- Confirm the full ownership structure — every owner and their exact percentage
+- Confirm the full ownership structure and exact percentages

 - Identify every owner at 20% or higher